-My nine week group tour with G Adventures through Central America was the very first group tour that I have ever done and also my first time visiting this part of the world.
+My nine week G Adventures Central American Journey was the very first group tour that I have ever done and also my first time visiting Latin America.

-Central America is a strip of seven countries in between North and South America and includes Belize, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica and Panama.
+The tour was combined of two smaller G Adventures tours: the Mayan Sun Southbound one and the Volcano Trail.
+The trip took me through Central America: a strip of seven countries in between North and South America and includes Belize, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica and Panama.
 For a small area of land, it’s a diverse and fascinating region and an incredible place to go backpacking.

 As someone who’s travelled independently quite a few times, I had my own reasons for deciding to do the G adventures group tour through Central America instead of going solo this time.
 (I’ll come on to these reasons in a bit).